Todd Phillips headshot

 Todd Phillips is a policy advocate and fellow at the Roosevelt Institute.
 His work focuses on financial regulation and regulatory policy, especially of digital assets and financial technologies.

-His writing has been published by outlets such as the Yale Journal on Regulation, the Duke Law Review, and the Administrative Law Review and has been quoted by the New York Times and Washington Post.
+Todd has testified before Congress, has served on the Commodity Futures Trading Commission’s Market Risk Advisory Committee, and frequently advises financial regulators and members of Congress and their staffs.
+Todd has been published in the Duke Law Journal, the Yale Journal on Regulation, the Administrative Law Review, and the Financial Times, and is frequently quoted in the New York Times, Washington Post, Politico, and other outlets.
 Todd holds a JD from the University of Michigan and a BS in economics and political science from Arizona State University.